conduitl/csv_lesson/README.md

 4. Then we merge the array back together into a string that's in a valid csv format.

+When you have the files you want to consolidate in the the `/data` directory, run the program with `node c1s9.js`.
+You'll find the consolidated output file in the `output` directory.

 We've now met our objective: *consolidate all the files in a specified directory into one output file*.
 Copy additional files from the `_source-data` folder into the `data` folder and run the program: `node c1s9.js`.
 Try it with 10 files.
 Then with 20.
 You'll see that it handles additional files without additional effort on our part.

-When you have the files you want to consolidate in the the `/data` directory, run the program with `node c1s9.js`.
-You'll find the consolidated output file in the `output` directory.
+## Coming next

+In the next part of this case study, we'll look at how we can enhance our program to handle inconsistent inputs.
+Our sales team members often give us tables with the columns in a different order than the one in our template, use various abbreviations that represent the same thing, and generally deviate from the proscribed format we ask for.
+We'll use our program to reorganize these inputs into what we want and log messages that we can email to our sales team members when they give us incomplete information.
+If our program can do what we imagine it can, then we'll approve that vacation time our assistant has requested.